 6. Picnic at the UNESCO recognised Botanic Gardens

-Singapore Botanic Gardens is the first and only tropical botanic garden On the UNESCO’s World Heritage list.
+Singapore Botanic Gardens is the first and only tropical botanic garden on UNESCO’s World Heritage list.
 The garden stretches for about 2.5 kilometres between its northern and southern ends.
-It houses more than 10,000 species of unique flora and some resident swans, monitor lizards, squirrels and chickens.
+It houses more than 10,000 species of unique flora and some resident swans, monitors lizards, squirrels and chickens.

 7. Get yourself clicked at the Fort Canning Spiral staircase

 The spiral staircase at Fort Canning Park is the new Instagram hotspot for tourists as well as Singaporeans.
 The underground crossing at Fort Canning Park will take you to the end of a tunnel with a circular chimney-like structure.
 If you look up, this is surrounded by golden yellow leaves with a bright blue sky in the backdrop.